hicode002/studentpad-hack/docs/kirin-info.md

 Or you will get a bricked device!!!!
 And the secure boot will also check whether the version number is matched between oeminfo and vbmeta_xxx super(system vendor product).I can not confirm which stores the version number.
 If not matched,you will get your device has loader a different operating syetem and then rebooting into erecovery.

+Firmware encryption:
+Kirin659 and older :not encrypted ,but trustfirmware and teeos maybe encrypted Kirin710 Kirin710A Kirin980 Lxloader not encrypted ,fastboot encrypted Kirin990 and newer xloader ,fastboot encrypted